If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Come on, Nev.’
 Harry began to arrange his things across the desk between them.

 ‘You want to work with me?’
 Nev squinted at him.
-‘In potions?’
+‘In Potions?’

 ‘Why would I choose anyone else?’
 Harry asked.

-‘I’m terrible at potions.’
+‘I’m terrible at Potions.’

 ‘You don’t think well with Snape looming over you,’ Harry said.
 ‘There’s no way he’ll be able to pass up commenting on me, so if we’re together, that means I’ll draw all his attention.’

-‘Ok, then.’
+‘Okay, then.’
 Nev reached for the moonstone.